 3. Assignment of the Maximum Facilities Special Tax to Developed Parcels.
 The Maximum Facilities Special Tax per Residential Lot is shown on Attachment 1.
 The Administrator shall use the records of the City, the Approved Tentative Map, and Final Subdivision Maps to assign Residential Lots to Developed Parcels.
 The number of Residential Lots (as shown in Attachment 1) shall be assigned to all Taxable Parcels, including Developed Parcels with no overall loss of Residential Lots.
-The Maximum Facilities Special Tax per Residential Lot for all Residential Lots assigned to a Developed Parcel.
+The Maximum Facilities Special Tax is determined by summing the Maximum Facilities Special Tax per Residential Lot for all Residential Lots assigned to a Developed Parcel.
 Depending on when a Final Subdivision Map is recorded, individual County Assessor's Parcel Numbers may not have been assigned for each Developed Parcel.
 In this case, the Administrator assigns Developed Parcels to the Undeveloped Parcel and/or Large Lot Parcels being Subdivided into Developed Parcels.